DESIGNER LASER VAGINOPLASTY

 Labia Minora and Clitoral Prepuce

 The most common DLV procedure is reduction labiaplasty of the labia minora (inner lips) of the vulva.
-In this procedure, excess skin and tissue from large, droopy and floppy labia minora are surgically excised with the laser, leaving behind a slimmer, more compact and streamlined labia minora that look more youthful and attractive.
+In this procedure, excess skin and tissue from large, droopy and floppy labia minora are surgically excised with the laser, leaving behind a slim, more compact and streamlined labia minora that look more youthful and attractive.
 Often, the darkened skin in the excess labia minora that many women dislike is removed at the same time.

 Excess labia minora is typically associated with excess foreskin around the clitoris (known as the clitoral prepuce), which lies just above the labia minora.
 The excess clitoral foreskin is usually removed in conjunction with the excess labia, so that the whole area is addressed and both structures are rejuvenated together.